-3.2.4 Modeling Assumptions that are not explicitly specified in Appendix G or this document shall be documented and submitted to an EPA-recognized Multifamily Review Organization (MRO) for review and approval.
+3.2.4 Modeling Assumptions that are not explicitly specified in Appendix G or this document shall be documented and submitted to an EPA-recognized Multifamily Review Organization (MRO)-or its designated agent for review and approval.

 3.2.5 A summary of the performance calculation requirements are listed below but may differ depending on the software tool being used.
-For example, some tools may be able to automatically calculate exposure-neutral baseline (steps below) or generate a Performance Rating automatically based on the entered parameters of the Proposed Design.
+For example, some tools may be able to automatically calculate exposure-neutral baseline (steps below)7 or generate a Performance Rating automatically based on the entered parameters of the Proposed Design.